joe-gallant/accredible-case-studies/src/pages/index.md

 ---
 templateKey: index-page
-bannerTitle: Find the latest digital credentialing case studies in our library.
+bannerTitle: Find the latest digital credentialing case studies in our library. test
 bannerSubHeading: Find the latest digital credentialing case studies in our library.
 bannerButtonText: View the Library
 bannerButtonLink: /case-studies